 Tyson’s children were the subject of that same conversation on the ExpediTIously podcast when the former champion boxer stated the following:

 “Why my kids don’t like black kids?
 They don’t date black kids.
 Why is that?… Sometimes I look at my daughter, and I see she’s attracted to white guys, and I think, ‘I didn’t set a good example as a black man’… They must have seen sometimes when I was vulnerable and said, ‘Hey, I don’t wanna be with no one like that.
 He’s scary.'”

-This article was originally published May 5, 2020.
+This article was originally published May 5, 2020 but has been updated.